Parisian quasi-stationary distributions for asymmetric L\'evy processes: Introduction

 The paper is organized as follows.
 In the next section we state some preliminary facts.
-Later we we give the main result.
-Finally, in the Appendix we give the proofs of technical lemmas.
+Later in Theorem \ref{masterThm} we give the formula, which is essential to obtain the main results of this paper.
+In Section \ref{sec:main} we present the quasi-stationary distribution for one-sided L\'evy processes.
+Finally, in the Appendix the proof of Theorem \ref{masterThm} is presented.